My name is Anita Johnson and being a rideshare driver was NOT my idea or long-term plan when I started driving Uber in 2016.

 Life as I knew it in Florida had been imploding for well over 6 months due to loss of significant online client income.
 And money was like magic because I never knew when it was going to show up or how.
 Still I continued to resist the idea of returning to Atlanta because I wanted nothing to do with Atlanta’s traffic!
 Even so, I contacted Uber to request that my city be switched from Daytona Beach to Atlanta.

-Although I have driven close to 90,000 miles since August, 2016 and have had the pleasure of providing a much needed service to almost 4,000 people to date, my ultimate goal is to drive smarter and less, so I can spend more time earning income online, like I’ve been doing since 2007.
+I have driven countless miles throughout most of the Metro Atlanta area since August, 2016, and have had the pleasure of providing a much needed service to people with 11,611 Uber trips, and 2,279 Lyft trips since 2021.
+My ultimate goal has always been to drive smarter and less, so I can spend more time earning income online, like I had been doing since 2007.
 Before mid-2014, my income was earned online providing Technical Virtual Assistance and Help Desk Support to several prominent Internet Marketing professionals.
-And I miss it.

 No one asked me to create this site, and it’s quite possible, some may not approve.
-However, this is MY experience, and I have shared it in an effort to help spread the good news for rideshare drivers.
-All the information I have learned about the rideshare industry since discovering the new ride-hail service is here because it was originally documented and shared on Facebook somewhere.
+However, this is MY experience, and I have shared it in an effort to help spread the GOOD NEWS for rideshare drivers and riders.

 A lot of the relevant information I have learned about the rideshare industry over the past 6 1/2 years was originally documented and shared on Facebook.
 Unfortunately, that information has disappeared due to Facebook’s arbitrary decision to disable my 15 year old account days before my 65th birthday in September.
 Just wiped my existence off its platform for reasons I still don’t understand and could not get resolved.
 So I’m starting over there too.
 Connect with me THERE